schottml/schottml.github.io/website.md

 ---
 format: default
-title: "Personal Website"
+title: "Research Website"
 ---

-# Personal Website
+# Research Website

 Yes!
 It's true!
 The very site you're on right now is one of my projects!